mongodb-labs/edda/README.md

 ----------

-If you'd like to report a bug or request a new feature, please file an issue on our github repository:
+If you'd like to report a bug or request a new feature, please file an issue on our github repository
+(you must be logged into github to do this):

 https://github.com/kchodorow/logl/issues/new